How to Pay a Tax Bill You Can't Afford

 First of all, you don’t want to owe the IRS money.
 This type of debt is one of the hardest types to erase.
-There is no statute of limitations on IRS debt — so it won’t just go away on its own if ignored long enough.
-Even if you declare bankruptcy, it’s very difficult to get rid of IRS debt.
+There is no statute of limitations on IRS debt, either, so it won’t just go away on its own if ignored long enough.
+Even if you declare bankruptcy, it’s very difficult to get rid of tax debt.

-Sometimes taxpayers receive a notification that they owe money that might not be accurate.
+Sometimes taxpayers receive a notification saying they owe money, but it might not be accurate.
 The IRS is a system subject to human error, just like any other agency.
 You can dispute the amount you owe if it doesn’t match your records and you have a reason to believe your calculation is correct.

 The government is sensitive to the issue of whether you can afford to pay, so they’re willing to work with you a little bit.
-The best option avoids using your credit card to pay your debt, which would ordinarily be most consumers’ automatic choice.
-When you file your taxes, don’t pay online at that time if you can’t afford it.
-After you submit your form and it’s accepted by the IRS, visit the IRS website to file an Online Payment Agreement here.
+The best option is to avoid using a credit card to pay your debt, which would ordinarily be many consumers’ first choice.
+When you file your taxes, don’t pay online at that time if you can’t afford it in cash.
+Instead, wait until after you submit your form and it’s accepted by the IRS.
+Then, visit the IRS website to file an Online Payment Agreement.

-If you wait, the IRS will send you a tax due notification, but there’s no need to wait.
-If you have your adjusted gross income from your tax return, the amount you owe, and of course your Social Security number, you can get started.
-The form will ask you how much you can pay and when you can pay it, and will come up with a payment plan that will work for you.
+If you take long enough, the IRS will send you a tax due notification, but there’s no need to wait for that to arrive.
+If you have your adjusted gross income (AGI) from your tax return, the amount you owe, and, of course, your Social Security number, you can get started.
+The form will first ask you how much you can pay and when you can pay it.
+Then, it will come up with a payment plan that works for you.

-The payment plan will allow you to spread your tax bill out over a longer period of time, improving the chances that paying your bill won’t cause you a financial hardship and the IRS still manages to collect the bill.
-There is a fee for creating a payment plan, ranging from $43 to to $105.
+The payment plan will allow you to spread your tax bill out over a longer period of time.
+This improves the chances that paying your bill won’t cause you a financial hardship, and the IRS still manages to collect the monies due — a win-win in their book.
+There is a fee for creating a payment plan, ranging from $43 to to $225.

 If your financial hardship is only temporary, the IRS may delay collection, though interest and late fees will still be added to your bill.
-The IRS could, even if they delay collection, file a federal tax lien, which means your property could become property of the government to satisfy your debt.
+The IRS could also file a federal tax lien, even if they delay collection.
+This means your property could become property of the government in order to satisfy your debt.

-Because the IRS does charge you interest and penalties when you don’t pay in full or on time, even if you agree to payment plans, the best solution is to pay the bill in full as soon as possible to reduce these extra costs.
-I prefer the above options over other payment types when cash isn’t available at the time the bill is due, but the IRS offers these additional suggestions:
+Because the IRS does charge you interest and penalties when you don’t pay in full or on time, the best solution is to pay the bill in full as soon as possible to reduce these extra costs, even if you agree to payment plans.
+I prefer the above options over other payment types (such as a high interest credit card) when cash isn’t available at the time the bill is due.
+However, the IRS offers these additional suggestions: